Senior Organizing Manager

 Salary and Benefits:

 This position is included in a collective bargaining unit represented by the Washington-Baltimore News Guild.
 Specific employment terms are subject to a Collective Bargaining Agreement (CBA).
-Salary under the CBA will be determined according to a salary scale that takes into account years’ experience, location, job category, and other factors, but is expected to be $75,000-$85,000 and category 3.
+Salary under the CBA will be determined according to a salary scale that takes into account years’ experience, job category, and other factors, but is expected to be $75,000-$85,000 and category 3.
 The Collective Bargaining Agreement is available here.

 CPD/A is an Equal Employment Opportunity employer and actively recruits people of color, womxn, individuals with disabilities, and members of the LGBTIQAA+ community.